Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Empirical Application: Young Firm Dynamics

-To see how the proposed predictor works in real-world analysis, I applied it to provide density forecasts of young firm performance.
-Studies have documented that young firm performance is affected by R\&D, recession, etc.\ and that different firms may react differently \citep{AkcigitKerr2010,robb2014role,zarutskie2015did}.
+Studies have documented that young firm performance is affected by R\&D and that different firms may react differently \citep{robb2014role,AkcigitKerr2010}.
 In this empirical application, I examine this type of firm-specific latent heterogeneity from a density forecasting perspective.

-To analyze firm dynamics, traditional cross-sectional data are not sufficient, whereas panel data are more suitable as they track the firms over time.
-In particular, it is desirable to work with a dataset that contains sufficient information on early firm innovation and performance, and spreads over the recent recession.
-The restricted-access Kauffman Firm Survey (KFS) is the ideal candidate for such purposes, as it offers the largest panel of startups (4,928 firms founded in 2004, nationally representative sample) and the longest time span (2004-2011, one baseline survey and seven follow-up annual surveys), together with detailed information on young firms.
-See \citet{robb2009overview} for further description of the survey design.\footnote{Here I do not impose KFS sample weights on firms as the purpose of the current study is forecasting individual firm performance.
-Further extensions can easily incorporate weights into the estimation procedure.}
+I use the confidential data from the Kauffman Firm Survey (KFS), which offers a large panel of startups (4,928 firms founded in 2004, nationally representative sample), a reasonable time span (2004-2011, one baseline survey and seven follow-up annual surveys), and detailed information on young firms.
+See \citet{robb2009overview} for further description of the survey design.